 New Recycling Rules Introduced to Simplify Bin Collections

 New recycling rules have come into force across England.
-From the 31st of March 2026, households across the UK will have collections for:
+From the 1st of April 2026, households across the UK will have collections for:

 • Food and garden waste